DarthHater/pgBoardUnchained/README.md

 in a new terminal window cd to nodejs and node thread.js

-in yet another terminal window redis-server /usr/local/etc/redis.conf
+in yet another terminal window sudo redis-server /usr/local/etc/redis.conf